rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 Throughout the tutorial there will be questions to help you learn.
 The [answers are here](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial-answers).

+Author: Gavin Douglas

+First created: Fall 2015

+Last edited: Spring 2016

 ### Requirements
 * Basic unix skills (This is a good introductory tutorial: http://korflab.ucdavis.edu/bootcamp.html)
 * The exact commands we'll be running assume that you're running this tutorial on our [Ubuntu Desktop virtual box](https://github.com/mlangill/microbiome_helper/wiki/MicrobiomeHelper-Virtual-Box).
 If you are running it elsewhere just be aware you will need to change the file paths.
 * Download the [tutorial dataset](https://www.dropbox.com/s/r2jqqc7brxg4jhx/16S_chemerin_tutorial.zip?dl=1) (9 MB).
 I'm assuming the unzipped folder will be in your Desktop.
+* We will be following [our 16S pipeline](https://github.com/mlangill/microbiome_helper/wiki/16S-standard-operating-procedure) (version from May 2016), which uses several wrapper scripts to help automate running many files.

 ### Background
 This dataset was originally used in a project to determine whether knocking out the protein [chemerin](https://en.wikipedia.org/wiki/Chemerin) affects gut microbial composition.
 Originally 116 mouse samples acquired from two different facilities were used for this project (**only 24 samples were used in this tutorial dataset, for simplicity**).
 Metadata associated with each sample is indicated in the mapping file (map.txt).
 In this mapping file the genotypes of interest can be seen: wildtype (WT and WT_BZ), chemerin knockout (chemerin_KO), chemerin receptor knockout (CMKLR1_KO) and a heterozygote for the receptor knockout (HET).
 Also of importance are the two source facilities: "BZ" and "CJS".
 It is generally a good idea to include as much metadata as possible, since this data can easily be explored later on.